sathwik-hpe/hol-poc-please-delete/clouddevprep/04_PYTHON_AZURE_SDK.md

 # Python for Azure Cloud (Azure SDK) ☁️

 ## Why This Matters
-Fidelity requires **"experience with AWS and Azure cloud APIs"**.
+Target Company requires **"experience with AWS and Azure cloud APIs"**.
 While you have AWS experience, **Azure is a GAP**.
 This is CRITICAL to learn.

 ---